 Now when it comes to travel safety and Covid, then the matter is slightly different.
 Personally I am not overly concerned about catching the virus myself.
 Though, I’m always concerned about the possibility of our spreading the virus to someone who may be at higher risk.

-When travelling back to New Zealand, we were required to do a managed isolation stay in a hotel.
+When travelling back to New Zealand in 2020, we were required to do a managed isolation stay in a hotel.
 In Australia we downloaded the check-in app that required we scan in at each establishment that we visited.
-In Dubai we have had to wear masks full-time.
+In 2021 in Dubai we had to wear masks full-time.
 So each country has it’s own requirements and we stick to these, always respecting the local guidelines.

 I have never felt at risk travelling during Covid and I don’t believe it has really restricted our experiences.
-My husband and I have been vaccinated against the virus, but not our girls.
 Generally speaking we are a healthy family, we eat well, we look after ourselves.
 And if we notice Covid symptoms we get checked.
 I think it is fair to say we use common sense and courtesy.

 - Carry a couple of locks with you just in case – always lock things such as passports in a safe if available.